edgeimpulse/expert-projects/experiments-getting-started.md

 ![Edge Impulse Project Collect Data](.gitbook/assets/experiments-getting-started/edge-impulse-rp2040-collect-data.jpg "Edge Impulse Project Collect Data")

-Now that your device is connected to Edge Impulse.
-It is time to collect some data.
+Now that your device is connected to Edge Impulse, it is time to collect some data.
 Head over to the `Data aquisition` tab and select the RPI2040.

 ![Edge Impulse Project Collect Normal Data](.gitbook/assets/experiments-getting-started/edge-impulse-rp2040-collect-data-normal.jpg "Edge Impulse Project Collect Normal Data")

 First we will create the `normal` data.
 This data will represent when a machine is running normally with no abnormal vibrations.
 Select the `Intertial` sensor and use `Normal` as the label.
-Next record about 3 minutes of 10 second samples from the device.
+Next record about 3 minutes data, collected in 10 second samples from the device.

 ![Edge Impulse Project Collect Vibrations Data](.gitbook/assets/experiments-getting-started/edge-impulse-rp2040-collect-data-vibrations.jpg "Edge Impulse Project Collect Vibrations Data")

-Next we will collect the `Vibrations` data.
+Next we will collect some `Vibrations` data.
 Change the label to `Vibrations` and record 3 minutes more of samples, but this time shake the Arduino around while the samples are being recorded.

 ![Edge Impulse Project Collected Data](.gitbook/assets/experiments-getting-started/edge-impulse-rp2040-collected-data.jpg "Edge Impulse Project Collected Data")

 You should now have about 6 minutes of data.
-Note that at this point the data is not split into training and validation.
+Note that at this point the data is not split into Training and Testing groups.

 ![Edge Impulse Project Collected Data Split](.gitbook/assets/experiments-getting-started/edge-impulse-data-train-test-split.jpg "Edge Impulse Project Collected Data Split")